What Constitutes A Violent Crime In Florida?

 Similarly, the right to an attorney, which is an equally powerful right, must be exercised upon your arrest.
 When one invokes their right to counsel, all interrogation by law enforcement outside the presence of an attorney is strictly prohibited.
 Of course, when invoking these rights, one must do so in such a way that law enforcement will clearly understand as that

 is the best way to ensure it will take effect.

 Associated Penalties For Violent Crimes

-Even though violent crimes range from being misdemeanors (the least serious), to felonies (the most serious), an arrest for any violent crime has serious lifelong consequences.
+Even though violent crimes range from being misdemeanors (the least serious) to felonies (the most serious), an arrest for any violent crime has serious and lifelong consequences.
 Indeed, the possible penalties for violent crimes may include imprisonment ranging from one day to as much as LIFE, or even DEATH in some circumstances, heavy fines, and periods of probation.

 A violent crime conviction will affect employment opportunities as most employers run background checks before hiring and often do not even give persons with criminal records a chance for an interview much less employment.
 In addition, under federal and Florida law, one convicted of a violent crime may no longer possess and/or purchase a firearm.
-Worse, in Florida, one convicted of a violent may also no longer vote as convicted felons in Florida are strictly prohibited from voting.
+Worse, in Florida, one convicted of a violent crime may also no longer vote as convicted felons in Florida are strictly prohibited from voting.
 It may also impact an individual’s ability to keep or obtain a license such as a professional license (doctor, lawyer, teacher, law enforcement).
 A criminal conviction, especially a felony conviction, even though totally unrelated to the practice

 of any profession, may impact the ability to hold that license, and may result in a revocation.